No Tags Found!

 Dear Lean C,

 "Resistance to Change" could be on two accounts.
-One is at personal level and another is organisation's level.
-As far as personal level is concerned, recently there was discussion titled " <link outdated-removed> ".
-Please refer it.
+One is at a personal level and another is at the organization's level.
+As far as the personal level is concerned, recently, there was a discussion titled "<link outdated-removed>".
+Please refer to it.

-At organisational level change is resisted because it becomes part of organisation's culture.
-If the leadership is resistant to change then we employees are forced to adopt the direction, rules and regulations imposed on them.
-When management does not prepare any strategic plan, they end up in resisting change.
+At the organizational level, change is resisted because it becomes part of the organization's culture.
+If the leadership is resistant to change, then we employees are forced to adopt the direction, rules, and regulations imposed on them.
+When management does not prepare any strategic plan, they end up resisting change.

 Resistance to change is common everywhere.
-After all if everybody starts embracing change so easily then possibly the competition will become far more severe and it could kill spirit behind it.
-When few are slow to adopt they pave way for the innovators allowing the world to respect them!
+After all, if everybody starts embracing change so easily, then possibly the competition will become far more severe, and it could kill the spirit behind it.
+When a few are slow to adopt, they pave the way for innovators, allowing the world to respect them!

 Thanks,